Are you struggling to locate journals or evidence-based information?

 Training sessions offered, include:

-Critical Appraisal: An Introduction (choose from RCT, Cohort Study or Qualitative Study) - Learn how to appraise healthcare research quickly and effectively.
+Critical Appraisal: An Introduction (Randomised Controlled Trial paper and a Qualitative Study) - Learn how to appraise healthcare research quickly and effectively.
 Choose a session which focuses on the most relevant study type for you from the 3 study types.

 Reflective Writing - Learn what reflection, and reflective writing, is, be introduced to Gibbs' Model, and learn how to write a reflective piece.
 Includes practical group exercises.